TcMenu/documentation/content/arduino-libraries/tc-menu/rendering-with-tcmenu-LCD-TFT-OLED.md

         }
     };

-You can add additional menu items of any type to the dialog, you can even add more buttons, additional buttons should be of this type [https://www.thecoderscorner.com/ref-docs/tcmenu/html/class_local_dialog_button_menu_item.html].
+You can add additional menu items of any type to the dialog, you can even add more buttons, additional buttons should be of this type {{< refdocs title="Dialog Button Menu Item" src="/tcmenu/html/class_local_dialog_button_menu_item.html" >}}.

      void insertMenuItem(MenuItem* item);